-Here’s a side dish recipe that’s easy and truly delicious…Orzo Asparagus Salad is a versatile dish that’s full of vegetables, feta cheese and lots of flavor!
+Here’s a side dish recipe that’s easy and truly delicious…Orzo Asparagus Salad is an easy side dish and versatile that’s full of vegetables, feta cheese and lots of flavor!

 Why You’ll Love This Recipe